-The following pages contain the provisions of the Medway Zoning Bylaw as amended through the June 6, 2005 Annual Town Meeting.
+The following pages contain the provisions of the Medway Zoning Bylaw as amended.
+This edition includes all amendments approved through the actions of the May 14, 2007 Annual Town Meeting.

 The Planning Board intends to update and republish this booklet annually during the fall or winter.